tsuru/tsuru/docs/managing/volumes.rst

 Volume plans are managed by tsuru administrators and are configured in tsuru.conf file.
 Volume plans describe how each volume that will be associated to this plan will be created by each provisioner.

-The following configuration register a volume plan called ``ebs`` that is supported by swarm and kubernetes using different parameters.
-Each has a own set of parameters that may be set on the configuration file.
+The following configuration register a volume plan called ``ebs`` that is supported kubernetes their own parameters.

 .. highlight:: yaml